 Imagine 15 magical days along the Rhine, Main and Danube Rivers.
 From Holland’s windmill-studded tulip fields to Germany’s fairytale castles, from the engineering marvel of the Main-Danube Canal to the picturesque vineyards of Austria’s Wachau Valley, this epic voyage presents the highlights of Holland, Germany, Austria, Slovakia and Hungary.
-Savor a decadent Sachertorte in a Viennese café with panoramic views of imperial Budapest.
+Savor a decadent Sachertorte in a Viennese café.
+Enjoy panoramic views of imperial Budapest.
 Along the way discover the legend of the Lorelei, the ancient art of glassblowing, the music of Mozart and more.
 Guests who choose this voyage soon see why it is our most popular itinerary.

 Celebrate the Season with Thanksgiving Cruises: With a nod to a home-cooked meal, a traditional Thanksgiving feast of roasted turkey and all the trimmings will be served on each November departure in Europe.View Thanksgiving Dinner Cruise dates and prices.

 Call us at 1800 131 744 (AU) OR 0800 447 913 (NZ) or select your country to begin

 Arrive in Amsterdam, then transfer to your ship.* After boarding, the afternoon is yours to relax or explore the city on your own.
 If your arrival schedule permits, you may wish to visit the Anne Frank House.
 (D)